Stay in touch

 We also committed $10m to the latest ICG US mezzanine fund, North American Private Debt II, which raised $1.35bn.
 This fund invests in subordinated debt and equity of US private equity-backed mid-market companies, targeting gross annualised returns of 13%-17% with low downside risk.
 The commitment is consistent with two of our strategic objectives of increasing exposure to the US market and to in-house strategies that fit our investment criteria.
 We also expect it to broaden and deepen our US middle market third-party manager relationships.

 Commitments to The Jordan Company and Tailwind Capital, of $15m each, further increase our focus on the US mid-market.
 Both of these managers have long track records of investing and adding value through cycles.
-Tailwind has already generated an attractive co-investment in Abode Healthcare and we expect both funds will generate additional high conviction investments.
+Tailwind has already generated an attractive co-investment in Abode Healthcare and the new relationship with the Jordan Company generated a secondary investment opportunity in a successor fund during the nine months.
+We expect both funds will generate additional high conviction investments in the future.